manu22may/OCR-using-matlab/README.md

 8.Adding picture to voice

 ## Objectives and goals
-1)To properly pre-process the image to get best outcomes 2)To Split  the image into lines and characters
+To properly pre-process the image to get best outcomes To Split  the image into lines and characters
-3)To correlate the image characters with the dataset characters 4)To try removing any spelling errors due to converting image to text 5)To integrate system audio to read out the text 6)Improve the post processing to get better outputs
+To correlate the image characters with the dataset characters To try removing any spelling errors due to converting image to text To integrate system audio to read out the text
+Improve the post processing to get better outputs